Stereotype content model: Warmth and competence as distinct dimensions

 Warmth and competence are conceptually orthogonal, i.e. non overlapping, and correspondingly a high rating in one dimension can be companied with either a low or high definition in the other dimension without triggering cognitive dissonance.
 Warmth and competence also function separately within an individual's ego defense mechanism.
-A 2009 study by Collange, Fiske and Sanitioso found that when participants' own competence was threatened they were more likely to degrade (or diminish) their perceptions of target group members who had (high)competence (low)warmth stereotypes.
-This study supports the claim that ego defense mechanisms are dimension specific; if a person experiences a threat to their level of competence they will reduced their rating of others stereotyped to be highly competent, but will not downgrade their perception of those groups stereotyped to be high on warmth.
+A 2009 study by Collange, Fiske and Sanitioso found that when participants' own competence was threatened, they were more likely to degrade (or diminish) their perceptions of target group members who had low warmth/high competence stereotypes.
+This study supports the claim that ego defense mechanisms are dimension specific; if a person experiences a threat to their level of competence, they will reduce their rating of others stereotyped to be highly competent, but will not downgrade their perception of those groups stereotyped to be high on warmth.

 Warmth/competence trade off

 Despite conceptual independence, appraisals of warmth and competence are not fully independent.
 A 2005 experimental study by Judd et al. reported a trade off between high and low assessments of warmth and competence when directly comparing the relative attributed of two social groups.
 When the study's participants read a profile about one group, which described them as high in one dimension (e.g. warmth) the study subjects increased their appraisal of the comparison group along the alternative dimension (e.g. competence).
 Thus there is a tendency toward ambivalent stereotypes when comparing social groups' relative warmth and competence.